SimonCousaert/SimonCousaert.github.io/_pages/topBooks.md

 ## *3/ What I Learned Losing a Million Dollars - Jim Paul*

 I like honest books.
-Jim Paul's story is not about how you become successful, it's about how handlin
+Jim Paul's story is not about how you become successful, it's about the need of successfully handling failures that ultimately leads to triumph.
+The series of events are strongly linked to the financial world, which made it even more applicable to me personally.

+## *4/ The Black Swan: The Impact of the Highly Improbable - Nassi mNicholas Taleb*

+As both a Machine Learning enthusiast and interested in the financial world, you start to realize many analyses depend on the assumption that the future will be like the past.
+A black swan is a highly improbable event with three principal characteristics: It is unpredictable; it carries a massive impact; and, after the fact, we concoct an explanation that makes it appear less random, and more predictable, than it was.
+This books explains how almost all astonisching successes and failures are the result of such black swans, and thus unpredictable.
+Learning how to benefit from these events opens your mind to the relevant, instead of the 'irrelevant'.